benzkji/django-layout/README.md

 ### Administrative checks

 - [ ] customer has access with own account, in panel.djangoeurope.com
+- [ ] customer has it's login to panel.djangoeurope.com in the support invoice, including the link
 - [ ] if bnzk pays hosting, it's in the support invoice, of not, it's not

 ### Technical checks